braide7/the-dojo/README.md

-This is a project management sitecreated using React and Firebase, this site is currently hosted at https://thedojosite-74fec.web.app/login
+This is a project management site created using React and Firebase, this site is currently hosted at https://thedojosite-74fec.web.app/login

 You are able to login using email: dwight@office.com password: test123